EE2dev/you-draw-it/distTest/you-draw-it-master/you-draw-it-master/README.md

 Sets the value/ values which is/are the correct response for the question.
 - In case a single value is the answer (which is re presented by a bar chart), `data` has to be initialized with the correct *number*.
 - In case a sequence of values is the answer (which is represented by a line chart), `data` has to be initialized by an *array* of *objects*.
 Each *object* is a point in the sequence and has to be initialized by a key (which will be the x coordinate) and its value (which will be the y coordinate)
-- In case multiple choice (of text) is the answer, `data` has to be initialized by an *array* of *objects*.
+- In case mutiple choice (of text) is the answer, `data` has to be initialized by an *array* of *objects*.
 Each *object* is a possible answer and has to be initialized by a key (which will be the possible answer) and a *boolean* value (which indicates if the answer is correct)

 Note that the decimal separator has to denoted by a `.`(dot).
 The display, however, can be modified with `globals.default` (`.`(dot) vs `,`(comma))